YanLunHuang/DeepCalo_image_only_model/README.md

 It also uses dense_ss to reduce the latency and save the resource utilization.
 The pragma on " layer_in " all have been uncommented.
 I also modified upsampling layer & normalize layer.
+I adjusted the clock period: 5 -> 4 ns.

 The latency is about 1.5 ms.
+That is, It didn't have any difference.
 ```